CSX in Indiana

 CSX and the Indiana Community

-- In partnership with state and local economic development agencies, businesses invested more than $364 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2012.
-These investments will generate an estimated 110 new jobs at those businesses.
+- In partnership with state and local economic development agencies in Indiana, businesses invested approximately $60,000 in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2013.
+These investments will generate more new jobs at those businesses.

 - CSX has designated INland Logistics Port @ Kingsbury as a “Select Site,” a rail-served, ready-to-build location for industrial development and expansion.
 The “Select Site” program is part of CSX’s network-wide economic development initiative.